transcom/mymove/README.md

 1. `make server_run`: installs dependencies, then builds and runs the server using `gin`, which is a hot reloading go server.
 It will listen on 8080 and will rebuild the actual server any time a go file changes.
 Pair this with `make client_run` to have hot reloading of the entire application.

 In rare cases, you may want to run the server standalone, in which case you can run `make server_run_standalone`.
 This will build both the client and the server and this invocation can be relied upon to be serving the client js on its own rather than relying on webpack doing so as when you run `make client_run`.
-You can run this without running `mke client_run` and the whole app should work.
+You can run this without running `make client_run` and the whole app should work.

 You can verify the server is working as follows: